joinpursuit/AC_4_Web/units/fundamentals/lessons/git_and_github/git_exercises.md

 4. Open your README.md and and add the line `# hello there` at the top of `README.md` and save.
 5. Check the status, then add, check the status, and then commit the new line with a commit message of your choice.
 Verify using `git status` that the change was committed as expected.
 6. Push your changes: `git push origin master`.
 Refresh your github and click on the commit to verify the changes.
+7. Create a new branch `git checkout -b 'second_branch'`.
+8. Check which branch your on `git branch`.
+9. Now check your status, add, check your status, commit, and check your status.
+10. Look at all the files in your branch with `ls`.
+11. Switch back to your master branch. `git checkout master`.
+12. Check which branch your on.
+13. Look at all the files.
+14. Now merge in your second_branch `git merge second_branch`.
+15. Look at all your files.

 ### Fourth Set